 In a slow down, the SME owner must be extra mindful of your company’s cash flow position at all time.

 Prepare well ahead of time if you require to apply for a business loan to improve working capital position or to take advantage of opportunities.
 Always plan your loan application in advance as banks credit will tighten in a sluggish economy.
+SME loan applications have already surged to multiple folds and with the partial lock down in place, be prepared for much slower processing time.

 Lower consumption, economic depression and tightening credit access are in fact not a recipe for disaster.
 In fact, within the pessimistic outlook might lay opportunities for those whom hustle hard enough and able to look at the bigger picture that is developing.